simonbaecke/masters-dissertation-poc/README.md

 ```
 python app.py
  ```

+ To make use of the microservices in the example of the rainwater regulation, visit https://github.com/simonbaecke/masters-dissertation/blob/main/microservices.
 ## Use
-You can upload a BPMN diagram and a corresponding JSON database or you can select the example files at the 'Example Rainwater Regulation' page.
+You can upload a BPMN diagram and a corresponding JSON database or you can select the example files at the Example Rainwater Regulation page.

 ![alt text](https://github.com/simonbaecke/GMasterproef/blob/main/home.png)
 ![alt text](https://github.com/simonbaecke/GMasterproef/blob/main/example.png)

-## Example
-The microservices used in the example of the rainwater regulation can be found at https://github.com/simonbaecke/masters-dissertation/blob/main/microservices.
+The parameters of the database can be viewed at the parameter page.
+They can be edited or filled in manually or with another JSON file that has an array structure with "id" : value as content.
+After the checking procedure, the checked diagram and its parameters can be seen at the results page.
+In the case that something goes wrong, a message will appear giving more information to the user.
+For instance when parameters are not valid or missing, the process is stopped and the user will be asked to fill in the correct information.

 ## Contact
 Feel free to reach out to me at simon.baecke@gmail.com if you have any questions or for a more detailed introduction to the tool.